erigontech/mdbx-go/libmdbx/README.md

 * The same database format for 32- and 64-bit builds.
    > _libmdbx_ database format depends only on the [endianness](https://en.wikipedia.org/wiki/Endianness) but not on the [bitness](https://en.wiktionary.org/wiki/bitness).

-* The "Big Foot" feature than solves speific performance issues with huge transactions and extra-large page-number-lists.
+* The "Big Foot" feature than solves specific performance issues with huge transactions and extra-large page-number-lists.

 * LIFO policy for Garbage Collection recycling.
 This can significantly increase write performance due write-back disk cache up to several times in a best case scenario.
    > LIFO means that for reuse will be taken the latest becomes unused pages.
 Therefore the loop of database pages circulation becomes as short as possible.
 In other words, the set of pages, that are (over)written in memory and on disk during a series of write transactions, will be as small as possible.
 Thus creates ideal conditions for the battery-backed or flash-backed disk cache efficiency.